gitdown-wiki/gitdown-wiki/README.md

 You can compile all the stylesheets with `npm run stylesheets`.
 After that is done you can type `app/console assetic:install --symlink` to symlink the assets to the web folder.
-After that you are ready to develop.
+After that you are ready to develop

+To initialize the wiki type `app/console gitdown-wiki:init` to your console.
+All things you need to operate this software will be generated from the configurations.